karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

         Port scanning is correct because it is not an attack

 ----------------------------------------------------------------------------------------------------------
-## In which of the following cloud computing threats does an attacker try to control operations of other cloud customers to gain illegal access to the data?
+## In which of the following cloud computing threats does

+##      an attacker try to control operations of other cloud customers to gain illegal access to the data?

 #### Isolation Failure:

-         Multi-tenancy and shared resources are the characteristics of cloud computing.
+         Multi-tenancy & shared resources are
+                the characteristics of cloud computing.

-         Strong isolation or compartmentalization of storage, memory, routing, and reputation among different tenants is lacking.
+         Strong isolation or compartmentalization of  :
+                - storage,
+                - memory,
+                - routing,
+                - & reputation among different tenants
+          is lacking.

          Because of isolation failure, attackers try to control operations of other cloud customers to gain illegal access to the data.

 #### Privilege Escalation:

+        A mistake in the

+                    ACCESS ALLOCATION SYSTEM

+         causes :
+                - a customer,
+                - 3rd party,
+                - or employee

-        A mistake in the access allocation system causes a customer, third party, or employee to get more access rights than needed.
+          to get more access rights than needed.

 #### Illegal Access to the cloud:

+        Attackers can exploit :

+                - weak Authentication
+                - weak Authorization

-        Attackers can exploit weak authentication and authorization to get illegal access, thereby compromising confidential and critical data stored in the cloud.
+        to get illegal access, thereby

+                compromising confidential & critical data stored in the cloud.

 #### Supply Chain Failure:

-        A disruption in the chain may lead to loss of data privacy and integrity, unavailability of services, violation of SLA, economic and reputational losses resulting in failure to meet customer demand, and cascading failure.
+        A disruption in the chain may lead to

+                - loss of  :
+                        - data  privacy
+                        - data  integrity,

+                - unavailability of services,

+                - violation of SLA,

+                - economic & reputational losses resulting in :

+                        - failure to meet customer demand,
+                        - & cascading failure.